SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 We have come to the conclusion that splitting our team into two subdivisions to tackle tasks one and two in parallel is the best approach to the given situation.
-Since complex algorithms such as VF2 aren't suitable to be implemented in large teams, we prefer to let a small group of our best math and algorithm experts take care of this while the more softwareengineering-dependant business of task two will be taken care of simultaneously.
+Since complex algorithms such as VF2 aren't suitable to be implemented in large teams, we prefer to let a team of two or three math and algorithm experts take care of task one while the more software engineering heavy business of task two will be taken care of simultaneously by another part of the team.
 Both jobs are completely independent, therefore working on them at the same time won't cause any problems and will dramatically reduce communication overhead, thus increasing implementation speed and software quality.
-However, our two teams will keep in touch all the time to maximize the use of the multiple eyes principle, e.g. in mutual code reviews.
+However, our two teams will keep in touch all the time to maximize the use of the multiple eyes principle, e.g. in mutual code reviews, and to perform realtime optimization of manpower allocation if needed.

 Team sizes will finally depend on the results of an initial effort analysis, but can easily be adjusted mid-implementation due to the close knowhow exchange.
 Finishing both parts in the same time frame will therefore be easy.

-Task three will be a joint implementation with both the experts who worked on task one and task two together.
+Task three will be a joint implementation with both the developers who worked on task one and task two together.
 This is reasonable because task three can't be actively worked on whilst one of the two prior tasks is still unfinished.